mydnic/volet/README.md

 That's it !
 Volet will automatically load your feature and display it in the panel, as long as the feature is registered and enabled.

+Want to create a package ?
+Check out the skeleton here: https://github.com/mydnic/volet-feature-package-skeleton

 ## Built-in Features

 ### Feedback Messages